muntasir-mahdi/muntasir-mahdi.github.io/_projects/CNTFET.md

 ---

-This study established a comprehensive computational framework for **nanoscale transistor modeling** and contributed to the understanding of **quantum transport phenomena** in carbon nanotube-based devices.
+This study established a comprehensive computational framework for **nanoscale transistor modeling** and contributed to the understanding of **ballistic transport phenomena** in carbon nanotube-based devices.